-Requirement ISASecure_SY.R4 - Application for security zone certification levels
+Requirement ISASecure\SY.R4 - Application for security zone certification levels

-When a system supplier applies for certification of a system, the certification applicant SHALL specify the maximum capability security level for which they would like to achieve certification for each security zone.
-The certification levels possible are 1, 2, or 3, or 4.
+When a supplier applies for certification of a system, the certification applicant SHALL specify the maximum capability security level for which they would like to achieve certification for each security zone.
+The levels possible are capability security levels 1, 2, or 3, or 4.
 The certifier SHALL award certification designating each security zone at the highest level for which the security zone qualifies, up to this maximum level.

-Requirement ISASecure_SY.R5 - Publication of system certification status
+Requirement ISASecure\SY.R5 - Publication of system certification status

-If ISCI, the certifier, or the system supplier publishes certification status information for certified systems in a public venue, information provided SHALL include the most granular version identifier of the system to which the ISASecure SSA certification applies, and SHALL specify the layouts covered under the certification (which may take the form of a reference to a separate document), and the version of the certification achieved, such as ISASecure SSA 2.6.1.
+If ISCI, the certifier, or the system supplier publishes certification status information for certified systems in a public venue, information provided SHALL include the most granular version identifier of the system to which the ISASecure SSA certification applies, and SHALL specify the layouts covered under the certification (which may take the form of a reference to a separate document), and the version of the certification achieved, such as ISASecure SSA 4.0.0.

-5.4 Initial certification
+5.4 Technical submissions from certification applicant